-Ljubljana (Laibach in German) is a lovely small town, compared to Zagreb or Beograd.
+Ljubljana (Laibach) is a lovely small town, compared to Zagreb or Beograd.
 However, it was equally gray and dull as the rest, just a different shade of boredom.
 To an accidental passerby and stranger, like I was, it always seemed sleepy and tranquil.

 — punk rock / new wave —